brentgroves/repsys/research/k8s_gateway_api/k8s_gateway_api.md

 It should be clear that while Ana, Chihiro, and Ian do not necessarily see eye-to-eye about everything, they need to work together to keep things running smoothly.
 This is the core challenge of Gateway API in a nutshell.

-## Use Cases¶
+## Use Cases

 The example **[use cases](https://gateway-api.sigs.k8s.io/concepts/use-cases)** show this role-oriented model at work.
 Its flexibility allows the API to adapt to vastly different organizational models and implementations while remaining a portable and standard API.

 The use cases presented are deliberately cast in terms of the roles presented above.
 Ultimately Gateway API is meant for use by humans, which means that it must fit the uses to which each of Ana, Chihiro, and Ian will put it.

-## What's the difference between Gateway API and an API Gateway?¶
+## What's the difference between Gateway API and an API Gateway?

 An API Gateway is a general concept that describes anything that exposes capabilities of a backend service, while providing extra capabilities for traffic routing and manipulation, such as load balancing, request and response transformation, and sometimes more advanced features like authentication and authorization, rate limiting, and circuit breaking i.e. Kong API gateway